Nepheline syenite: Distribution

+A well-studied occurrence is the approximately 1.4-billion-year-old Pilanesberg Complex in South Africa, which contains extensive nepheline-syenitic and related peralkaline intrusive and volcanic rocks.

 Nepheline syenites and phonolites occur, for example, in Brazil, Canada, Cameroon, China, Greenland, Italy, Norway, the Pyrenees, Sweden, the Transvaal region, the Ural Mountains, in the USA Magnet Cove igneous complex of Arkansas, the mountains of the Central Montana Alkali Province, and as well as on oceanic islands.

 Phonolite lavas formed in the East African rift in particularly large quantity, and the volume there may exceed the volume of all other phonolite occurrences combined, as discussed by Barker (1983).

 Nepheline-normative rocks occur in close association with the Bushveld Igneous Complex, possibly formed from partial melting of the wall rocks to that large ultramafic layered intrusion.

 Nepheline syenites are rare; there is only one occurrence in Great Britain (Loch Borralan) and one in France and Portugal.
 They are known also in Bohemia and in several places in Norway, Sweden and Finland.
 In the Americas these rocks have been found in Texas, Arkansas, New Jersey (Beemerville Complex) and Massachusetts, also in Ontario, British Columbia and Brazil.
 South Africa, Madagascar, India, Tasmania, Timor and Turkestan are other localities for the rocks of this series.

-Rocks of this class also occur in Brazil (Serra de Tingua) containing sodalite and often much augite, in the western Sahara and Cape Verde Islands; also at Zwarte Koppies in the Transvaal, Madagascar, São Paulo in Brazil, Paisano Pass in West Texas, United States, and Montreal, Quebec, Canada.
+Rocks of this class also occur in Brazil (Serra de Tingua) containing sodalite and often much augite, in the western Sahara, on the Îles de Los (Guinea), and the Cape Verde Islands; also at Zwarte Koppies in the Transvaal, Madagascar, São Paulo in Brazil, Paisano Pass in West Texas, United States, and Montreal, Quebec, Canada.
 The rock of Salem, Massachusetts, United States, is a mica-foyaite rich in albite and aegirine: it accompanies granite and essexite.
 Litchfieldite is another well-marked type of nepheline-syenite, in which albite is the dominant feldspar.
 It is named after Litchfield, Maine, United States, where it occurs in scattered blocks.
 Biotite, cancrinite and sodalite are characteristic of this rock.
 A similar nepheline-syenite is known from Hastings County, Ontario, and contains hardly any orthoclase, but only albite feldspar.
 Nepheline is very abundant and there is also cancrinite, sodalite, scapolite, calcite, biotite and hornblende.
 The lujaurites are distinguished from the rocks above described by their dark color, which is due to the abundance of minerals such as augite, aegirine, arfvedsonite and other kinds of amphibole.
 Typical examples are known near Lujaur on the White Sea, where they occur with umptekites and other very peculiar rocks.
 Other localities for this group are at Julianehaab in Greenland with sodalite-syenite; at their margins they contain pseudomorphs after leucite.
 The lujaurites frequently have a parallel-banding or gneissose structure.
 Sodalite-syenites in which sodalite very largely or completely takes the place of nepheline occur in Greenland, where they contain also microcline-perthite, aegirine, arfvedsonite and eudialyte.